Exporting to Portugal

 Deep mining

 Portugal is very rich in mineral deposits which are not easy to extract and require sophisticated expertise.
-Therefore, British companies specialised in deep mining on the continent and in the sea bed are in demand in Portugal.
+Therefore, British companies specialised in deep mining are in demand in Portugal.

 -